 top of page

-10 Common Mistakes English Speakers Make in French (And How to Fix Them)
+10 Common Mistakes English Speakers Make in French

-Even advanced learners enrolled in French lessons online often fall into the same predictable traps — errors caused by direct translation habits, English pronunciation patterns, or deceptive false friends (faux amis).
+If you're an English-speaking expatriate in France or Switzerland, you've probably realized that learning French goes far beyond memorizing vocabulary lists.
+Even advanced learners fall into the same predictable traps — errors caused by direct translation habits, English pronunciation patterns, or false friends.

 1. Mispronouncing the French "R" — The Guttural Challenge

-The Problem: The French "R" sound is produced in the back of the throat (uvular), not with the tongue tip like in English or Spanish.
-Many English speakers either:
+The French "R" sound is produced in the back of the throat (uvular), not with the tongue tip like in English or Spanish.

 • Pronounce it too hard (like gargling aggressively)